geshu18/app/Getting-Started.md

 // Add Application Insights exceptions handling to the request pipeline. app.UseApplicationInsightsExceptionTelemetry();
 ```
+If you don't have any error handling middleware defined, just add this method right after UseApplicationInsightsRequestTelemetry method.

 ##_Layout.cshtml
 Define using and injection in the very top of the file: